Holdridge's toad: Description

-Originally found on Barva Volcano in Cordillera Central, Costa Rica, the Holdridge's toad is still endemic to that particular small area of Costa Rica's rainforests.
-It is named after the research scientist Holdridge for its discovery.
-It can be distinguished in classification from other toads by its morphological differences.
-For example, Incilius holdridgei differs from Incilius fastidiosus because of the different cranial crests and from Incilius peripetates due to the different sizes at the adult age.

-Morphology

 The adult male is between 32 and 46 mm snout vent length (SVL).
 The adult female is slightly larger, measuring between 38 and 53 mm SVL.

 Both the male and female have similar dorsum coloration ranging from black to light brown with a lighter colored venter.
 The limbs, as well as the dorsal and lateral surfaces are spotted with reddish warts of varying sizes.
 The head is broad with low crests, excluding the thicker supratympanic crest.
 The reddish colored parotoid gland is smooth and globular.
 Limbs are shortened and feature fleshy hands and feet that are moderately webbed and lack tubercles.

 Both males and females of the species lack structures of the ear, causing deafness.
 Males lack vocal slits and sac, and have unusually hypertrophied testes.

 Incilius holdridgei tadpoles are small in size with ovoid-shaped bodies that are dark brown in color and feature a lighter venter surface.
 The tail and caudal fins are rounded.
 The mouth is directed ventrally and the oral disc has beaks and 2 to 3 rows of denticles which are bordered by a row of large papillae.